2006 Parramatta Eels season: Summary

 The Parramatta Eels began the 2006 season with the knowledge that their coach Brian Smith, would not be there next season, after being asked to step down by the management of the Parramatta Eels rugby league club in what turned out to be a direct trade with the Newcastle Knights club for their coach, Michael Hagan.
 However, Smith resigned officially on 15 May 2006, after an extremely poor start to the season, which left the Parramatta side running 14th and second-last.

 Assistant coach and former Parramatta player, Jason Taylor, took over as caretaker manager for the rest of the year and led a Parramatta resurgence in the second-half of the season to eventually reach eighth position by season's end including a nine-game winning streak.
 They were, however, eliminated by eventual runners-up Melbourne Storm in the first week of the finals, 6–12.
-Melbourne were later found guilty of wilful and deliberate breaches of the salary cap over a five year period between 2006-2010.
+Melbourne were later found guilty of wilful and deliberate breaches of the salary cap over a five year period between 2006 and 2010.